Priesthood of Melchizedek: In Christianity

 The epistle goes on to say that the covenant of Jesus is superior to the covenant the Levitical priesthood is under.
 Some Christians hold that Melchizedek was a type of Christ, and some other Christians hold that Melchizedek indeed was Christ.
 Reasons provided include that Melchizedek's name means "king of righteousness" according to the author of Hebrews, and that being king of Salem makes Melchizedek the "king of peace".
 Heb.
 7:3 states, "Without father or mother, without genealogy, without beginning of days or end of life, like the Son of God he (Melchizedek) remains a priest forever."
-Melchizedek gave Abraham bread and wine, which some Christians consider symbols of the body and blood of Jesus Christ, the sacrifice to confirm a covenant.
+Melchizedek gave Abraham bread and wine, which Christians generally consider to pre-figure the Eucharist, being symbols or sacraments of the body and blood of Jesus Christ, and perhaps a sacrifice to confirm a covenant.

 Catholicism

-Catholics believe that Melchizedek was a prefiguration of Christ.(CCC 1544).
+Catholics believe that Melchizedek was a prefiguration of the priesthood of Christ(CCC 1544).
 In Genesis 14:18, Melchizedek offers a sacrifice of bread and wine.
 Catholics believe that Christ therefore fulfilled the prophecy of Ps 110:4, that he would be a priest "after the order of Melchizedek" at the Last Supper, when he initiated the sacrifice of the New Covenant with his disciples— his body and blood under the appearances of bread and wine.
 Melchizedek and his offering are explicitly referenced as a foreshadowing of the Sacrifice of the Mass in the liturgical prayers of the Roman Canon of the Catholic Mass.
-Catholic priests, in the doctrine of the Catholic Church, are priests inasmuch as they share in the one priesthood of Christ according to the order of Melchizedek due to their ordination.
+Catholic priests, in the doctrine of the Catholic Church, are priests inasmuch as they participate(CCC 1547) in the one priesthood of Christ according to the order of Melchizedek due to their ordination.